 - World Trade and Arbitration Materials

-Keywords: United States of America, National courts, Convention on the Settlement of Investment Disputes between States and Nationals of Other States (Washington, D.C., 18 March 1965), Recognition and execution of foreign arbitral awards, International arbitration,
+Keywords: Czech Republic, Foreign direct investment, International Centre for Settlement of Investment Disputes, International arbitration, Bona fides, Law of public order, International arbitral awards, Convention on the Settlement of Investment Disputes between States and Nationals of Other States (Washington, D.C., 18 March 1965),

 Choix de bibliothécaire